bufbuild-ru/docs/docs/bsr/admin/instance/manage-access-idp-groups/index.md

 ### Override the default resource role

 Members of the group are automatically added to the repository with a `Read` resource role by default.
-You can optionally override this by specifying a `role_override` in the payload, where the value is one of the [specified roles](https://buf.build/bufbuild/buf/docs/main:buf.alpha.registry.v1alpha1#buf.alpha.registry.v1alpha1.RepositoryRole) (except for `REPOSITORY_ROLE_OWNER`, which is the parent organization).To create the mapping with a role override, issue this API command with a user who has the `Admin` resource role on the repository:
+You can optionally override this by specifying a `role_override` in the payload, where the value is one of the [specified roles](https://buf.build/bufbuild/buf/docs/main:buf.alpha.registry.v1alpha1#buf.alpha.registry.v1alpha1.RepositoryRole) (except for `REPOSITORY_ROLE_OWNER`, which is the parent organization).

+To create the mapping with a role override, issue this API command with a user who has the `Admin` resource role on the repository:

 ```console
 $ curl \